CARV-ICS-FORTH/XHC-OpenMPI/README.md

 #### Execution

 Once the system is properly prepared, the experiment can be run using the included `run-protocol.sh` script.
-See the README in the [cache-coherency]() directory for configuration options and further instructions, including on how to interpret the results.
+See the README in the [coherency-protocol](coherency-protocol) directory for configuration options and further instructions, including how to interpret the results.

 ```shell